Saulgreene/bus-mall/user-stories.md

 ----------PROBLEM DOMAIN----------
 -I need to create a site that will present pictures to the user and allow them to select which one they prefer the most.
+-I need all pictures to show up the same size.
 -This selection should be recorded and saved for later so I can tell which pictures were most popular.
 -Once a user selects the picture I want new ones to be generated that don't repeat the priors.
 -This should repeat 25 times.